kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

 - VPC Tenancy:
   - Default
   - Dedicated
-- First four and the last IP of the CIDR range of AWS subnet are [reserved by AWS](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html).
+- Five IPs (First four and the last IP) of the CIDR range of AWS subnet are [reserved by AWS](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html).
 You can't assign these 5 addresses.
 These are servered for:
   - First IP Address: Network address
   - Second IP Address: VPC Router
   - Third IP Address: For DNS server related
   - Fourth IP Address: For future use
   - Last IP Address: Network broadcast address.
 As AWS does not support network broadcast in VPC, this address is reserved
+- When you create new subnets within a custom VPC, by default they can communicate with each other, across availability zones.
 - When a new Subnet is created in VPC, it will associated with Main(Default) Route Table by default.
 This may be risky if Main Route Table has a route to the internet, which means that every new subnet associated with the Main Route table by default will also have this internet route.
 Create a new Route Table instead and associate the new subnet to it.
+- Once a VPC is set to Dedicated hosting, it is not possible to change the VPC or the instances to Default hosting.
+You must re-create the VPC.

 ### Security Groups (SG)
 - Only `ALLOW` rules can be specified using SGs.
 There are no `DENY` rules.
 - All inbound traffic is blocked by default
 - All outbound traffic is allowed by default
 - Security groups are **stateful**.
 That is, if you create inbound rule to allow traffic in, that traffic is automatically allowed to go back out
 - Can't use SG to block specific IPs.
 Use Network Access Control Lists for this purpose
+- If there is more than one rule for a specific port, you **apply the most permissive rule**.
+For example, if you have a rule that allows access to TCP port 22 (SSH) from IP address 203.0.113.1 and another rule that allows access to TCP port 22 from everyone, everyone has access to TCP port 22

 ### Network Access Control Lists (NACLs)
 - A VPC comes with a default NACL which `ALLOWs` all inbound and outbound traffic.
 You can create custom NACLs
 - When a new private(custom) NACL is created, both inbound and outbound rules will be `DENY`
 - One Subnet can only be associated with one NACL.
 However, a NACL can be associated with multiple subnets
 - If a subnet is not associated with a custom NACL, it will be automatically associated with default NACL
 - The routes are evaluated in numerical **Rule Numbers** order starting with the smallest numbered rule
 - NACL gets precendance over SG.
 If NACL rules DENYS traffic and SG ALLOWS it for the same CIDR and Ports, NACL rules be taken into consideration while evaluating open routes
 - NACLs can span accross multiple AZs, however subnets cannot
 - **NACLs** are **stateless**

 ### Network Access Translation (NAT)
 - Used to open a route to the internet for the instance which is in a private subnet so that it can get OS patches, download apps, etc.